HTDE: OOO Baby, with Andy Samberg, Kate McKinnon, and U.S. Poet Laureate Ada Limón

 But be warned, if you bring it up, there's a strong chance you've got a few for them also, and it might come back out.

 It's a real Pandora's box.
+Okay.

 Thank you all so much for helping all of these people.
+Our pleasure.

 I think we really cracked it.

 Well, that does it for this week's show.
+What did we learn today, Mike?

-Well, I learned that the whole white after Labor Day thing isn't so much about fashion as it is about how gross the city was and that you couldn't, you didn't want to wear white when you were back in the city because you would get all dirty.
+Well, I learned that the whole white after Labor Day thing isn't so much about fashion as it is about how gross the city was and that you didn't want to wear white when you were back in the city because you would get all dirty.

-Yeah, you just would look disgusting.
+Yeah, you would look disgusting.
+Yeah.

 I have small children.
+Yeah.

 And I do find that there are certain clothes.
+Wearing white after having small children

+should also be banned by Vogue magazine.
+What kind of stains do you have?
 Do you have because I've seen, I know what you, I know some, I know some of your clothes.

+You have some white sweatshirts.
+Are they pristine still?
 I have to be very careful.

 I usually wear them only, I'll put them on after the children go to bed and remove them before the children wake up.
+Uh-huh.

 Uh-huh.